-GCC's faculty, staff and administrators are committed to ensuring your academic success.
-If we can address any questions or concerns, please do not hesitate to contact us.
-You will find that our respective contact information is listed in this handbook.
+GCC's faculty, staff and administrators are dedicated to ensuring your academic goals are realized.
+Please let us know if we can address any questions or concerns, or if you simply have ideas on how we can improve your experience as a student.
+You will find that contact information of various offices under the School of Technology and Student Services is listed in this handbook.

-Thank you and have a great and successful year!
+Thank you and have a fantastic year!